 The Partnership for Carbon Accounting Financials (PCAF) was launched globally in 2019.
 Currently, more than 120 banks and investors have subscribed to the PCAF initiative.
 PCAF participants jointly develop the Global GHG Accounting and Reporting Standard for the Financial Industry to measure and disclose the greenhouse gas emissions of their loans and investments.
-Developed by financial institutions themselves, the methodology has become a global standard with, at the time of writing, 142 financial institutions with assets of USD 40 trillion using it – from small, values-based banks to some of the world’s largest financial institutions.
+Developed by financial institutions themselves, the methodology has become a global standard with more than 140 financial institutions with assets of USD 40 trillion using it – from small, values-based banks to some of the world’s largest financial institutions.

 The Global Alliance for Banking on Values is a constituent member of the PCAF initiative and sits on the Steering Committee.
 In addition, GABV members are active in the working groups coordinated by the PCAF Secretariat to develop and/or adapt existing carbon accounting methodologies for global application.

 How the GABV contributed to globalizing the PCAF initiative

 The Global Alliance for Banking on Values banks played a crucial role in the PCAF story.
 In 2019, at the GABV’s 10th-anniversary meeting in Vancouver, 28 banks signed the GABV’s Climate Change Commitment, agreeing to assess and disclose their financed emissions within three years.
 This signaled that banks from very different parts of the world believed the PCAF methodology could be applied to their business.
 Almost all the signatories to this Commitment are participants in PCAF.